UMM-CSci-3601-S18/iteration-4-megabittron/README.md

 To start, you'll need a Google account to log-in.
 You can find the **sign in** button in the top right on a desktop view, or in the side menu on a mobile view.
 Once you're signed in, you'll have access to the rest of the site.

 ## Home Page

+The home page houses the main feature of the web-app - emotion recording.
+You have the choice of 5 different emotions (Happy, Sad, Meh, Angry, Anxious).
+After selecting your current emotion and clicking the **next** button, there may be the option to select your emotional intensity (on a scale of 1-5).
+This option will only occur if you haven't selected "Meh" as your emotion.
+After clicking the **next** button again, you will be given the option to describe why you feel the way you do, with the prompt "I'm feeling this way because..."
+However, this portion is optional.
+The final step is clicking the **submit** button, which will log your emotion, and send you to a Youtube video playlist created to provide useful resources for each emotion.

+## Goals Page

 # Authors
 - **Abenezer Monjor**